 When I left Park City 2 mornings ago, the snow crystals glittered.
 There was a giant sundog hovering in the air.
 The winter sky looked like an aura belonging to the mountains.
 I love the wintertime so much.
 And nothing is better than December.
 Christmas used to be Saturnalia.
 Usually, when holidays are taken over by evolving culture and big business, I am sad at what was lost.
 The old ways of celebrating are often preferable to the new.
 But I love what has been done with Christmas.
-I prefer it to the pagan holiday in fact.
 I love the way the cold air greets the cinnamon and pine scent in the newly decorated shops that line the streets.
 I love that I can blast Christmas music all day for a month.
 I love the sentimental way the familiar songs make me feel.
 I love the way the Christmas lights bring warmth to everything they touch.
 I am in love with Christmas.

 Right next to the Mexican Border, nearly 2 hours drive south of Los Angeles, San Diego dominates the southernmost Californian coast line.
 The city itself is a sprawl across several hills and mesas.
 The canyons between them feel like crooked dividers, organizing the city into various sections, each one with its own unique feel.
 The chaparral gives the land an arid vibration in stark contrast to the ocean itself.

 I am tempted to say that the dominant negative vibration of San Diego is: false depth.
 But I think false depth is in fact the collective dominant negative vibration of California as a state in general… A shallowness that is covert because it belongs to people who are in a kind of denial about being ‘deep’, when they are not.
 I love California.
 It’s one of my favorite states in the nation.
 But here, awareness does not run deep for most people.
 Spiritual practice is treated more like a pair of lulu lemon pants.
 Here, it is a trend that serves to decorate the ego.